 AI assistants accelerate development.
 Cursor, GitHub Copilot, Claude Code and Agentforce builders generate Apex, Lightning Web Components and configuration changes at volumes that would have been impossible a few years ago.

 DevOps platforms orchestrate everything.
-Copado, Gearset, AutoRABIT and others sit at the centre of release flow, with their own embedded checks, approvals, and policies.
+Copado, Gearset, Flosum and others sit at the centre of release flow, with their own embedded checks, approvals, and policies.

 Each of these is positive for productivity.
 Together, they create a governance problem that the previous generation of tools cannot solve.